We love it when people share our reporting! However, to ensure you’re doing so in compliance with our guidelines, here are some pointers to follow:

 Q: I see articles on Mother Jones that were first published elsewhere, and I sometimes see Mother Jones articles reprinted in full on other outlets.
 What’s all that about?

 A: With certain publications, we have established syndication agreements to share content on a more regular basis.
 In other cases, we ourselves will seek permission to reprint an article that we like.
-If you might be interested in syndicating content more regularly from Mother Jones, please contact us at reprints [at] motherjones [dot] com.
+If you might be interested in syndicating content more regularly from Mother Jones, please contact us at permissions [at] motherjones [dot] com.

 Q: Still have questions not addressed above?